HSC help for parents and carers

 Healthy body, healthy mind

 Like a marathon, students should start preparing their bodies for the HSC early.
-Although many students understand the need for regular study (but not all of them do anything about it), a lot don’t realise their physical and mental health are just as important.
+Although many students understand the need for regular study, a lot don’t realise their physical and mental health are just as important.
 Good nutrition can improve endurance, alertness and concentration.

 Some things you can do to help your teen get through the HSC include encouraging: